focusbp/persistent-fix-loop/README.md

 ## 1. Introduction

-Hierarchical AI systems are widely used to decompose complex tasks into structured workflows.
+Hierarchical AI systems decompose complex tasks into structured workflows consisting of planning, execution, and evaluation.

-Typical architecture:
-- Planner (high-level reasoning)
-- Executor (task execution)
-- Evaluator (validation)

-In theory, this enables reliable task completion.

-In practice, however, this structure is fragile.
+While theoretically sound, these systems often fail in production due to the inability to maintain alignment between plan, execution, and outcome.

+This paper proposes a shift from completion-based thinking to stabilization-based system design.

 ## 2. Problem Statement

-Hierarchical AI is often described as:
+Hierarchical AI is often represented as:

 Plan → Execute → Evaluate → Complete

 This assumes:

 - Plans remain valid during execution
-- Execution follows expected paths
+- Execution behaves as expected
 - Evaluation criteria are stable
 - Completion can be determined internally

-These assumptions rarely hold in production systems.
+In practice, these assumptions do not hold.

 ### 2.1 Failure Modes

-1. Plan Drift
-   Plans degrade when exposed to real environments.
+- Plan Drift: Plans degrade in real environments

-2. Execution Uncertainty
-   Unexpected constraints emerge during execution.
+- Execution Uncertainty: Unexpected constraints emerge

-3. Evaluation Instability
-   Success criteria depend on external context.
+- Evaluation Instability: Success depends on external context

-4. Completion Ambiguity
-   Systems cannot reliably determine when a problem is “solved”.
+- Completion Ambiguity: Systems cannot determine when a task is truly finished

 ## 3. Key Insight

-The core issue is not hierarchical structure itself, but treating it as a **linear completion pipeline**.
+The core issue is not hierarchical structure itself, but treating it as a linear pipeline.

-Instead of:

-Plan → Execute → Evaluate → Complete

-We propose:
+Instead, real-world systems require:

 **Observation-driven iterative stabilization**